Zeepratik4444/Zeepratik4444/README.md

 - 💞️ I’m looking to collaborate on Projects on Deep Leaning & Generative AI
 - 📫 How to reach me zee.pratik4444@gmail.com

-- Data Scientist| Machine Learning, Deep Learning, Large Language Models, Python , Power BI, SQL
+- Data Scientist| Machine Learning, Deep Learning, Generative AI, Large Language Models, Python , Power BI, SQL

 As a Data Scientist, I leverage my skills in Scala, AWS, and Azure to design and implement scalable and robust data pipelines and models.
 I work with cross-functional teams to understand the business requirements and translate them into data-driven solutions that enhance the user experience and engagement.